 - How and when exactly do I apply accepted transactions to my ledger state?

-- To determine the confidence score of transactions in the DAG, one would probably have to perform a DFS to walk through an entire transaction’s ancestry.
+- To determine the confidence score of transactions in the DAG, one would have to perform a BFS/DFS to walk through an entire transaction’s progeny.
 Will that not be too expensive if we had millions of transactions and edges in our graph?